 You can see the size difference in my Pressure Cooker Cherry Cordial Cheesecake Bites recipe.

-The Blue Cheese Butter is ready to serve now, or freeze it for another day.
+The butter compound is ready to serve now, or freeze it for another day.

 Alternatively, the mixture can be rolled into a log and sealed tightly with plastic wrap.

 The Blue Cheese Butter will melt on the hot steak.

 Each bite is enough for two steaks!